irulfadil/fltr_alquran_if/README.md

   <a href="https://github.com/irulfadil/fltr_alquran_if">
     <img src="assets/images/logo_alquran.png" alt="irulfadil" width="90" height="90">
   </a>
-  <h3 align="center">Al-Quran</h3>
+  <h3 align="center">Al-Quran Online</h3>
   <p align="center">Al-Qur'an For Android<br /></p>
 </p>

 ## Al-Qur’an App

 An Flutter App.
 Al Quran App is the app that all you need for Reading Al Quran Anywhere you wanted.
-It is the good time to make yourself to be more vaith, and rest your thought for an while to read Qur’an.
+It is the good time to make yourself to be more mind, and rest your thought for an while to read Qur’an.

 ### API Information